bitquery/graphql-docs/docs/building-queries/FAQ.md

 `Market capitalization = Latest token price * Total supply`

-Above, we have already shown how to get the USD price of an asset; now, let's just get the supply.
+Above, we have already shown how to get the USD price of an asset; now, let's get the supply.

 **Query to get supply**